Fra-Vaz92/myFlix-Angular/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-## Code scaffolding
+## Component generation

-Angular CLI includes powerful code scaffolding tools.
+Angular CLI includes powerful code tools.
 To generate a new component, run:

 ```bash
 ng generate component component-name